google/ExoPlayer/hello-world.md

 `setVideoSurfaceView`, `setVideoTextureView`, `setVideoSurfaceHolder` and `setVideoSurface` methods respectively.
-You can also use `PlayerControlView` as a standalone component, or implement your own playback controls that interact directly with the player. `SimpleExoPlayer`'s `addTextOutput` and `addMetadataOutput` methods can be used to receive caption and ID3 metadata during playback.
+You can also use `PlayerControlView` as a standalone component, or implement your own playback controls that interact directly with the player. `SimpleExoPlayer`'s `addTextOutput` method can be used to receive captions during playback.

-## Preparing the player ##
+# Preparing the player ##

 In ExoPlayer every piece of media is represented by a `MediaSource`.
 To play a piece of media you must first create a corresponding `MediaSource` and then